barbarer/py4e-int/_sources/functions/funcWithLists.rst

 Lists
 ============================

-A list holds items in order and you can get the value at an index.
+A list holds items in order and you can get the value at an index, just like you can with strings.

 .. fillintheblank:: funct_ll_list_check_first_line